biplav-s/book-trustworthy-chatbot/ai-testcases/README.md

 # AI Testcase (TC) Template
-_ //This file has a template for recording testcases for chatbots_
+_ // This file has a template for recording testcases for chatbots_

 ### 1. TC-identifier:
 _ // Identifier for the test case._